DavidDock/ElephantMouseMonkey/TESTING.md

 ## Manual Testing

-This website has been tested on mobile devices, tablets and laptop and as mentioned in the responsiveness section above It has been thoroughly tested with dev tools and [responsivedesignchecker.com](https://www.responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fdaviddock.github.io%2FElephantMouseMonkey%2F&width=1400&height=700).
+This website has been tested on mobile devices, tablets and laptop and as mentioned in the responsiveness section above it has been thoroughly tested with dev tools and [responsivedesignchecker.com](https://www.responsivedesignchecker.com/checker.php?url=https%3A%2F%2Fdaviddock.github.io%2FElephantMouseMonkey%2F&width=1400&height=700).
 I have tested the site on Chrome, Safari and Microsoft Edge browsers and it works well on all.

 I undertook the following testing for the website: